uf-mil/mil/Code-Policy.md

 2. Make your changes and commit the to that fork
 3. Submit a [pull request](https://help.github.com/articles/using-pull-requests/)
 4. Assign the pull-request to an appropriate reviewer, or someone random on the team if there is no obvious reviewer.
 Ask questions at meetings if you have any questions about review policy.
+    * You may not see movement on your PR for some time, as the reviewer waits for it to build on Semaphore, the continuous integration service that we use
     * MAKE SURE you are a collaborator on SemaphoreCI.
-If the CI build fails, you will get a notification, and likely not respond to your PR on the assumption that you noticed the failed build.
+If the CI build fails, everyone will get a notification, and will likely not respond to your PR on the assumption that you noticed the failed build.
-    * You may not see movement on your PR for some time, as the reviewer waits for it to build on Semaphore, the continuous integration service that we use
 5. Code that is to be run on the sub (Obeying all style-guides, and the MIL internal guides) should go into the master branch.
 Code that obeys the style-guides, but is still in development, belongs in the dev branch.

 There is *exactly one* exception to this policy: